How To Install PowerShell

 Now let us see how to install Windows PowerShell 3.0 on Windows 7.

-Step 1: Click on Start, type PowerShell in search column and select PowerShell console.
+Step 1: Click on Start, type PowerShell in the search column and select PowerShell console.

 Step 2: The PowerShell console will open.
 Then type the command: